freedomofpress/securedrop/docs/development/updategui_development.rst

 The first command will create the virtualenv and install the dependencies.
 The second command is used to enable the Pipenv shell.

+.. note:: The Updater GUI does not use a virtual environment on the Tails Workstations.
+As such, you can only use dependencies present in Tails.

 You can run the GUI via:

 ::